 Our Named Executive Officers' employment agreements provide that upon a termination by us for any reason other than for "cause" or upon a resignation by such Named Executive Officer for "good reason," each as defined therein, subject to the execution and delivery of a fully effective release of claims in favor of the Company and continued compliance with applicable restrictive covenants, Mr. Hull will receive salary continuation payments and COBRA premium reimbursement for 12 months, Mr. Herde will receive salary continuation payments and COBRA premium reimbursement for 6 months, and Mr. Neel will receive salary continuation payments and COBRA premium reimbursement for 3 months.
-The employment agreements also contain certain restrictive covenants, including provisions that create restrictions, with certain limitations, on our Named Executive Officer's employment with MLSH 1 and its subsidiaries during the term of the Named Executive Officer's employment with the Company (and, if the Named Executive Officer's employment or other business relations or soliciting or hiring employees of MLSH 1 and its subsidiaries, in each case, during the term of the Named Executive Officer's employment with the Company and for the one-year period following termination of employment with the Company and for the one-year period following termination of employment with the Company and for the one-year period following termination of employment with the Company and for the one-year period following termination of employment with the Company and for the one-year period following termination of employment with the Company and for the one-year period following termination of employment with the Company and for the one-year period following termination of employment.
+The employment agreements also contain certain restrictive covenants, including provisions that create restrictions, with certain limitations, on our Named Executive Officers competing with MLSH 1 and its subsidiaries during the term of the Named Executive Officer's employment with the Company (and, if the Named Executive Officer's equity is repurchased, for the one-year period following termination of employment) and soliciting any customers or other business relations or soliciting or hiring employees of MLSH 1 and its subsidiaries, in each case, during the term of the Named Executive Officer's employment with the Company and for the one-year period following termination of employment with the Company and for the one-year period following termination of employment.